 In 1973 Dr. Dennis H. Coefield founded the Universal Temple of Spiritual Truth at 307 West 145th Street, New York City.
 Having a congregation of dedicated members, he has piloted it to its present heights of achievement.
-He received his Doctorate in Music from Cuyahuga College, Cleveland, Ohio and will be the recipient of the Doctor of Divinity Degree in June of 1975 in Bangor, Maine.
+He received his Doctorate in Music from Cuyahuga College, Cleveland, Ohio and received his Doctor of Divinity Degree in June of 1975 in Bangor, Maine.
 He served on the board of trustees of World Wide Religious Education Foundation.
 Member of the N.A.A.C.P. and Secretary of Community Relations Board of New York City.

 Truly an anointed man of God we are proud of this consecrated body and blessed indeed to have a young leader of this caliber.

 "Thou Prince of Life, thy chosen cannot die.